JorjaFox/library/content/faq/main.md

 type: index
 ---

-FAQ stands for **frequently asked questions**, and refers to listed questions and answers, all supposed to be frequently asked in some context, and pertaining to a particular topic.
+FAQ stands for **frequently asked questions**, and refers to listed questions and answers, all supposedly frequently asked in some context, and pertaining to a particular topic.

+Which is to say, here is what people ask the most:

 ## Most Frequently Asked Questions